godruoyi/imageflow/README.md

 4. Go to Raycast, run `Import Extension` and select the folder

-## TODO
+## Need Help?

-- [x] Support process image from clipboard 🍅🍅🍅🍅🍅
-- [x] Configuration workflow.yml when extension installed 🍅🍅🍅🍅🍅
 - [ ] Introduction of sharp to process images locally 🤔
 - [ ] OpenDAL 🤔
 - [ ] Support more image processing actions like:
-  - [x] Rename image with uuid or date or something else
   - [ ] Watermark 🤔
-  - [ ] Move to folder 🍅🍅🍅
+  - [ ] Move to folder
-  - [ ] Upload to other cloud storage like Aliyun OSS, Qiniu, Tencent COS, but it's better to use OpenDAL if possible 🤔
+  - [ ] Upload to other cloud storage like Google Cloud Storage, Aliyun OSS, etc. But it's better to use OpenDAL to support if possible.

 ## License